patters-match/pceadvance/README.md

 TurboGrafx16 CD-ROM games you have to have a *CD-ROM System* ROM in your build.
 The builder will add this automatically, it defaults to importing the file *bios.bin* but this can be overridden using the ```-b``` option (BIOS).

-Most CD-ROM games have data in track 2, and a very similar sized second copy of that data as the final track.
+Most CD-ROM games have data in CD track 2, and a very similar sized second copy of that data as the final CD track.
 All other tracks are usually audio.
 PCEAdvance cannot play the audio so usually it only needs the track 2 data in ```.iso``` format.
 This can be extracted from a typical ```.bin/.cue``` disc image using a tool such as Isobuster on Windows, or using *bchunk* on macOS or Linux.
 You should include in the ISO filename the required system type: (CD), or (SCD) for Super CD-ROM, or (ACD) for Arcade CD-ROM.
 You can determine this by consulting the lists published at https://www.necstasy.net

 Some games do have multiple data tracks (excluding the last duplicate of track 2), for instance *Macross 2036*, and in this case they will need at ```.tcd``` track index file.
 Some are included with PCEAdvance, along with the specification.
 If you